Taking

 what pisses me more is that he was saying that it was

 his own idea.
-Come on, you would think that “this other
+Come on, you would think that this

 taught salsa for like 200 years I imagine he can make